nodemailer/mailparser/README.md

     });

-In this case the `fileName` parameter is equal to `generatedFileName` property on the main attachment object, you match attachment streams to the main attachment objects through these values.
+In this case the `fileName` parameter is equal to `generatedFileName` property on the main attachment object - you can match attachment streams to the main attachment objects through these values.

 #### Testing attachment integrity

-Attachment objects include `length` property which is the length of the attachment in bytes and `checksum` property which is md5 hash of the file.
+Attachment objects include `length` property which is the length of the attachment in bytes and `checksum` property which is a `md5` hash of the file.

 ### Running tests